Computers, Digital Cameras, and Cellphones

 As life becomes more cluttered, its time to keep track of what is important.
 Here is our approach.

 We're trying something new; let's explain it.
 You can learn when you can hear this magnificent orchestra from our calendar.

-Look down the left-column of the home page of Philadelphia Reflections, and click on a box called "Philadelphia Calendars."
+Look down the left column of the home page of Philadelphia Reflections, and click on a box called "Philadelphia Calendars."
 (It's about the 12th one down).
 In time, the screen will display a list of group activities, like Music, or Sports, or Computer Discussion Groups, or whatever.
 Clicking one will display a list of activities.
-If there are enough activities, we may have to go to a third row of choices.
+If there are enough activities, we may have to go to the third row of choices.